Overview

 For business owners, proactive value planning:

-If you are considering purchasing another business or selling your own, there is no crystal ball to help you determine perfect timing.
+Whether you are looking to improve your operations, purchase another business, or sell your own, there is no crystal ball to help you determine perfect timing.
 However, there are ways to monitor the financial performance of your company – or the company you are looking to purchase – that can help guide your decisions.
-This class will help you understand how to analyze your business’ financial performance as well as some qualitative factors to consider when making decisions regarding your investment in your business.

 In this session, you will: